-The wiring harness has a 16 pin connector and the other end has connectors labeled "DRIVER SIDE" and "PSNGR SIDE" for the headlamps, and six loose wires with spade receptacles.
+The wiring harness has a ten pin connector and a three pin connector on one end and the other end has connectors labeled "DRIVER SIDE" and "PSNGR SIDE" for the headlamps. and six loose wires with spade receptacles and one wire with a ring terminal.